Our Group:

 Alexei Maklakov (Professor of Evolutionary Biology and Biogerontology, Director of Research at BIO UEA):

 Hanne Carlsson (Lab manager and Research Associate): Hanne has been working in our lab for 2 years as a research assistant, and then continued to do her MSc degree on ‘Parental age effects on longevity and ageing’.
 Her MSc project was a collaboration with the Lind lab at Uppsala University and was co-supervised my Martin Lind and myself.
-Now Hanne is Research Associate at UEA and organises the life in the lab, as well as running her own projects and helping on the projects of the group members.
+Now Hanne is a Research Associate at UEA and organises the life in the lab, as well as running her own projects and helping on the projects of the group members.

 Annabel Kimberley (ERC-funded Research Technician): Annabel joined our lab in Autumn 2021.
 She is currently working on transient early-life effects on fitness and ageing using life-span extending pharmacological, genetic and dietary treatments.
 Annabel also provides general assistance across the group’s projects.